 In all but one interview, participants stressed the importance of a verbal and explicit message about the act of sexual activity they are hoping to participate in.

 Relationship timing is another theme of this study.
 To this study, it is considered to be the level of comfort felt in the relationship.

 “Teach Skills to Prevent Sexual Violence,’ the report says colleges should focus on ‘providing definitions of consent’ and ‘implementing affirmative consent policies’” (Dills, Fowler, & Payne, 2016).
-From this quote, that refers to an article from the Centers of Disease Control, our study’s participants comments of having knowledge and education about consent is a discussion around reducing uncertainty by using educational tools to communicate about consent.
+From this quote, which refers to an article from the Centers of Disease Control, our study’s participants’ comments on having knowledge and education about consent is a discussion around reducing uncertainty by using educational tools to communicate about consent.
 “By including these statements under a heading about prevention, the CDC implies that if students know enthusiastic, verbal agreement constitutes consent, colleges can prevent rape” (Harris, 2017).

 Altman, I., & Taylor, D. (1987).
 Communication in interpersonal relationships: Social